Satisfactory Academic Progress (SAP) and Loss of California College Promise Grant (CCPG) Policy and Appeal Process

 Financial aid policies are in effect for all El Camino College students including students that have not applied for financial aid.

 For more information about federal Satisfactory Academic Progress (SAP) please view the Financial Aid TV (FATV) video below

-Effective fall 2016, the Board of Governor's Fee Waiver requires students to have a cumulative completion rate (progress) of more than 50% and a cumulative (academic) grade point average of 2.0 or higher to be eligible for the Board of Governor's Fee Waiver.
+The California College Promise Grant requires students to have a cumulative completion rate (progress) of more than 50% and a cumulative (academic) grade point average of 2.0 or higher to be eligible for the California College Promise Grant.